aekimx/aekimx/README.md

 👩🏻‍🎓 Graduated from New York University and App Academy

-🌼 When I'm not coding, I'm spending time with my puppy or trying out new restaurants.
+🌼 When I'm not coding, I'm spending time with my puppy or trying out new restaurants with friends.

 💃🏻 I would love to work on a supportive team with a collaborative culture and the opportunity to work on challenging projects.